Current Doctoral Students

 Ali holds a MArch from University of Toronto and has worked with a number of design practices, most recently at Lateral Office in Toronto and Saucier + Perrotte Architects in Montreal.
 Ali's work and writing has been featured in Domus, Azure, MONU, and MAS Context, and he has been a visiting critic at the University of Waterloo and Harvard GSD.

 ChengHe Guan’s research interest is on rapid urbanization process that shapes future cities.
-Built on the experience based urban planning strategy, he proposes a quantitative approach to aid the decision making process in the era of Big Data.
+Built on the experience based urban design and urban planning strategy, he proposes a quantitative approach to aid the decision making process in the era of Big Data.
 Through spatial simulation, urban modeling, remote sensing, and accessibility analysis at city as well as regional levels, he is building a multidisciplinary methodology to study urban network and ecological network.
-The application of the research includes policy evaluation & recommendation, sensitivity analysis, and suitability study etc.

-ChengHe is a consultant for the World Bank Urban Development Sector, a research fellow for Professor Peter Rowe, and a registered Architect in California.
-He is a frequent speaker and moderator at Harvard University, Tsinghua University, Tongji University, renowned research institutes, and international conferences.
+ChengHe is a Teaching Fellow for Professor Peter Rowe on Urban Design Studio in Shekou, Modern Architecture and Urbanism in China, and Urbanization in East Asia Region, a Short Term Consultant for the World Bank Urban Development Sector, and a registered Architect in California.
+He co-founded Asian Real Estate Association and East Asia Urban Forum, both at Harvard University.
+He is a frequent speaker and moderator at Harvard University, Tsinghua University, and other renowned research institutes.

 He holds a Bachelor in Architecture from Southeast University, a Master in Architecture from Washington University in St. Louis and Master in Design Study from Harvard University.